alloydm/Number_plate_detection/README.md

 - [scikit-learn](http://scikit-learn.org/stable/)
 - [Pytesseract]()

-You will also need to have software installed to run and execute a [Jupyter Notebook](http://jupyter.org/install.html).
+You will also need to have software installed to run this and execute a [Jupyter Notebook](http://jupyter.org/install.html).

 If you do not have Python installed yet, it is highly recommended that you install the [Anaconda](https://www.anaconda.com/download/) distribution of Python, which already has the above packages and more included.